DoganM95/SJ1-Touch-Module/README.md

 ### On touch mod pcb

 - Clean up the via's by filing the trace/pad excess away
-- Solder on the components listed in the BOM
+- Solder on the components listed in the BOM, except for the SOP8 mosfet (AO4413)
 - Solder a nickel stripe on the big pad, creading a surface to touch the metal cap
 - Place the touch module on the SJ1 pcb, positioning it correctly with pads matching the holes
 - While squeezing the pcb's together, solder the pads on, one after another, reducing any gap between the pcb's
 - Solder the 472 smd resistor's top to the touch module's aligned pad
 - Below JMP1, solder the round pad (=3V3 input) to the SJ1's VDD with a wire
 - Left to the bottomHole, solder the round pad (= GND) to the SJ1's GND with a wire
+- Solder on the SOP8 Mosfet (AO4413)

 ## BOM